timopattikawa/kamoro/README.md

 ___
  1. Clone from my github repository
  2. Go ahead to the folder that you have cloned
+ 3. Just type `$ make init`
- 3. Just type `$ make grade`
+ 4. Just type `$ make grade`
- 4. Input Your path directory for grader
+ 5. Input Your path directory for grader
     - use `$ pwd` to know path
-    - example : `$ /home/user/example`
+    - example input : `$ Input Path: /home/user/example`
+ 6. The results of the assessment will be entered into the xlsx file in the input path
 > This app compitible to run on Unix OS